Westley, Suffolk: Early history

 The earliest indication of the village's existence derives from 'a document of around 1040'.
 Westley later appeared in the 1086 Domesday Book under the name 'Westlea' meaning 'westerly wood or clearing'.
 Domesday Book recorded the village as having 21 households and a total tax assessment of 3.3 geld units suggesting that the area was of average affluence.
 'St Thomas the Martyr Church' was the village's first church, constructed in the 12th century after St Thomas of Canterbury.
 Its site is on the Western limit of the modern village, and is maintained as a quiet place for contemplation.
 The church suffered severe storms in 1844 and 1789, despite attempts by churchwardens to repair the building in the early 19th century, pillage of the stonework and the conclusion that the structure is beyond repair led to its closure in 1834.

-The closure of St Thomas church led to the construction of St Marys Church in 1835, noted as 'one of the earliest concrete buildings to have been built in England.'
+The closure of St Thomas church led to the construction of St Mary's Church in 1835, noted as 'one of the earliest concrete buildings to have been built in England.'
 The construction of the church was funded by public subscription on land given by Frederick Hervey, 1st Marquess of Bristol and incorporated innovative architectural techniques implemented by Brighton builder 'William Ranger'.
-Notable aesthetic features of St Marys Church include the slate roof and patented precast concrete blocks used to form the tower and churchyard walls.
+Notable aesthetic features of St Mary's Church include the slate roof and patented precast concrete blocks used to form the tower and churchyard walls.

 In 1870–72, [John Marius Wilson] described Westley as: